“Navigating the Waters: Pathways to Embracing Diversity”

 Navigating the Waters is a Seminary-wide effort to truly commit ourselves to becoming a caring and inclusive community.
 We endeavor to explore and define tools of cultural proficiency and diversity competency to make this transformation through sustainable systemic change.
 Culturally proficient and diversity competent educators and administrators can confidently deliver programs and services, knowing that faculty, staff, and students genuinely want and can readily receive them without having their cultural connections denied, offended, or threatened.
 A culturally proficient seminary will provide opportunities for students, and thus, future leaders of the church with practical tools of engagement as they soon will confront the myriad of challenges posed by a diverse and pluralistic society.

 This initiative is being coordinated through the efforts of a cross-sectional “Navigating Team” composed of students, faculty, administrators, and support staff.
-Together with The Kaleidoscope Institute, we welcome your thoughts and insights in this endeavor.
-For more information please communicate with us at email@example.com.
+We welcome your thoughts and insights in this endeavor.
+For more information please communicate with us at firstname.lastname@example.org.

 Breakthrough, Periodic 1